roadrunner-server/roadrunner-docs/beep-beep/grpc.md

   # This option is required
   listen: "tcp://localhost:9001"

-  # Proto file to use
+  # Proto files to use [Multiply files since RR v2.6.0]
   #
-  # This option is required
+  # This option is required.
+At least one proto file must be specified.
+  proto:
-  proto: "proto/test/test.proto"
+      - "proto/test/test.proto"
+      - "proto/health/health.proto"

   # GRPC TLS configuration
   #